virtualhops/Contrail-In-Action/README.md

-# Contrail-Inside-Out
+# Contrail Inside Out

-Welcome to Contrail Inside Out.
-This project is a growing and structured tutorial.
-The main component is the [Wiki](https://github.com/virtualhops/Contrail-Inside-Out/wiki)
+This project is a growing and structured tutorial made by real Contrail users and for Contrail users.

+The main component is its [Wiki](https://github.com/virtualhops/Contrail-Inside-Out/wiki)